Understand Your Offer

 Congregational Partners in Education (CPE) Match

-Students who are enrolled full-time and receive scholarship support from any religious congregation will have that award matched by CLU up to $2,500 per year.
+Students who are enrolled full-time and receive scholarship support from any religious congregation will have that offer matched by CLU up to $2,500 per year.

 Partners in Ministry Scholarship (PIM)

-Students who are children of registered ELCA clergy are eligible to receive this $4,000 award each year while attending CLU.
+Students who are children of registered ELCA clergy are eligible to receive this $4,000 offer each year while attending CLU.
 Students must be unmarried, under the age of 24, and enrolled full-time.

 Visual and Performing Arts (VAPA) Scholarship